Only this pageAll pages

 The basic use case for Tashmet is one where both the storage engine and client (Tashmet) is run in the same app.
 The storage engine exposes a proxy interface that we can make the connection through.

-See the Hello world example for how this is set up.
+See the example for how this is set up.

 Remote connection